voxelpushing/CS241Notes/Lecture 7.md

 E-- a -->A
 ```

-The machine created is just a combination of a machine that takes even $a$s and a $cab$ machine.
+The machine created is just a combination of a machine that takes even $a$'s and a $cab$ machine.
 In the machine above however, the string $aacab$ is accepted.
 However, it creates a branch between the even $a$ machine and the $cab$ machine.
 We fix this by:

 ```mermaid
 graph LR